3.7| Stress Free PoE - SLOW-MO ZOMBIES |Clear the Atlas with YOUR Items at YOUR Pace (SSF & Co-op)

 -Fortify Support - Increases our melee damage and gives us the Fortify buff for 5 seconds.
 Fortify decreases our damage taken from Hits (both spells and attacks) by 20%.
 This does not work against damage over time.

--Curse on Hit Support - This is needed to be able to apply Enfeeble with Consecrated Path.
+-Curse on Hit Support - This is needed to be able to apply Enfeeble with our melee skill.
 Improving the quality of this gem improves Enfeeble.

 -Enfeeble - Our curse that makes us harder to be hit by Attacks (not spells), take less critical damage, and take less overall damage too.
 Focusing specifically on the general damage mitigation of the skill, we'll inadvertently be improving Enfeeble's base damage mitigation from 30% to 45% (since we'll be improving curses in the passive tree for Temporal Chains).